chuot/rdio-scanner/docs/webapp.md

 There is also a small slider that changes the **PLAY** buttons to **DOWNLOAD** buttons.
 This allows you to download audio files individually regardless of the playback mode you use.

-> Note that if you change any filter while in offline playback mode, it will deactivate it.
+> Note that if you change any filter while in playback mode, it will deactivate it.

 \pagebreak{}